vishkhi123/DOTNET/SRS.md

 ## Functional Requirements
 ### Customers
 - The user must be able to create a new order.
--  The user must be able to customize a pizza by:
-- The user must be able to view a list of available ingredients.
-- The user must be able to add an ingredient to a custom pizza
-- The user must be able to remove an ingredient from a custom pizza
--
-- The user must be able to get graphical feedback from selecting ingredients.
-A photo of a pizza will contain the newly selected ingredient combined with previous selected ingredients.
-- The user must be able to add a custom pizza to an order.
+- The user must be able to add a pizza to an order.
 - The user must be able to view a list of available non-pizza products.
 - The user must be able to add non-pizza products to an order.
-- The user must be able to see a list of custom pizzas and non-pizza products that are added to the order.
+- The user must be able to see a list of pizzas and non-pizza products that are added to the order.
+- the user must be able to see a list in sorted manner with respect to price.
-- The user must be able to change the amount of a custom pizza.
+- The user must be able to change the quantity of a pizza.
-- The user must be able to change the amount of a non-pizza product.
+- The user must be able to change the quantity of a non-pizza product.
-- The user must be able to delete a custom pizza from an order.
+- The user must be able to delete a pizza from an order.
 - The user must be able to delete a non-pizza product from an order.
 - The user must be able to see the total price of an order.
-- The user must be able to choose a delivery date and time that is up to two weeks ahead.
 - The user must be able to add the name and address of the customer.
 - The user must be able to clear the current order to start a new one.
 - The user must be able to confirm the order.
 ### Employees
 - The employee must be able to log in and out.
-- The employee must be able to view a list of available orders and their custom pizzas.
+- The employee must be able to view a list of available orders and their pizzas.
 - The employee must be able to mark orders as “prepared”.
 - The employee must be able to mark order as “delivered”
 - The employee must be able to mark order as “failure to deliver”
 - Only users with respective rights (employee) must be able to use all these “Employees” features.

-### Administrators
+### Manager
-- The administrator must be able to log in and out.
+- The Manager must be able to log in and out.
-- The administrator must be able to add/delete/edit orders.
+- The Manager must be able to add/delete/edit orders.
-- The administrator must be able to add/delete/edit ingredients.
+- The Manager must be able to add/delete/edit ingredients.
-- The administrator must be able to add/delete/edit non-pizza products.
+- The Manager must be able to add/delete/edit non-pizza products.
-- The administrator must be able to add/delete/edit other users.
+- The Manager must be able to add/delete/edit other users.
-- The administrator must be able to view an order log.
+- The Manager must be able to view an order log.
-- Only users with respective rights (administrators) must be able to use all these “Administrators” features.
+- Only users with respective rights (Manager) must be able to use all these “Manager” features.

+## Non-Functional Requirement

+As an operational requirement, the system will run as a database with a website as user interface.
+As performance requirement the system must be accessible 24 hours a day, seven days a week.
+Due to the nature of the system as an ordering website, the system must have a low response time, preferably shorter than second, with a maximum of five seconds.
+The exception is viewing order logs which could have a higher response time (of seconds) as the log increases in size over time.
+Due to the low complexity of the system, no problems with response time are expected.
+Customers who visit the website to order will get a sessionID for their visit, which is used to identify them while using the system.
+For every action they take, a timestamp is stored.
+From time to time a service on the server will scan sessionID’s and timestamps.
+SessionID’s which have not been active for more than three hours will be deleted along with the corresponding ordering information.

+### Interface Requirements
+#### GUI
+The user interface must be highly interactive so that all users may be able to operate the system as easily and fluently.
+GUI would be used for creating home page with navigation bar and other pages for respective categories.
+#### Software Interface
+The software interfaces required for this system are:
+ Internet connection
+ The PHP and MYSQL must be installed
+ Any browser
+### Performance Requirements
+The respond time must be less than 20 seconds.
+The full length pages should be displayed along with the images.
+### Design Constraints
+The system must be compatible with all the browsers.

+### Other Non-Functional Attributes
+#### Security
+The server-side security is needed to protect the system from hackers.
+#### Reliability
+The system should be highly reliable and it should generate all the updated information in correct order.
+#### Availability
+The system should be available 24*7.
+#### Maintainability
+The system should be maintainable in such a manner that if any new requirement occurs then it should be easily incorporated in an individual module.
+#### Reusability
+The system would be usable as long as people want to use it.